 Covid-19 Rapid Response Fund

-The Covid-19 Rapid Response Fund for Barking & Dagenham is now open for applications!
+The Covid-19 Rapid Response Fund for Barking & Dagenham is currently closed to new applications.

 Who we welcome applications from

 The current situation facing the borough is a serious one, which will no doubt have far-reaching consequences for all of us.
 But even as we battle the coronavirus crisis we believe that the stubborn issues of poverty and inequality can be solved if we work together.